aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 #=> "Empty Object is Truthy."

 # one new thing from OOP is that uninitialized instance variables returns nil;
-# so, if we happen to evaluate an uninitialized instanve variable, then
+# so, if we happen to evaluate an uninitialized instance variable, then
 # it would evaluate as false.

+class Something
+  attr_reader :name
+end

+empty_object = Something.new

+empty_objet.name ?
+"Empty Object is Truthy" : "Empty Object is Falsey."

+#=> "Empty Object is Falsey."

+# This is because, the calling the name method on the empty_object returns
+# a reference to the instance variable @name, which is not yet initialized
+# hence, it returns nil and thus empty_object.name evaluates to false.

 ```

 ###  Working with collaborator objects